 There are more than 120 buildings at Temple University.
 Access to open buildings, events, and programs is granted to all students and employees with a Temple identification card.
-Students and employees are expected to carry their identification card at all times.
+Students and employees are expected to carry their physical identification card or the mobile phone version at all times.
 Upon request of an officer of the university, individuals must show their identification cards.
 Visitors may be granted access for specific activities by presenting photo identification.

-SUPPLEMENTAL CAMPUS PATROLS
+CAMPUS PATROLS